chocowgirl/chocowgirl/README.md

 - 👋 Hi, I’m @chocowgirl, but most people call me Jessica or Jess.
 - 🌱 I’m currently learning web-development (fullstack).
 Would like to explore security and data a bit more.
 Really want to know more about machine learning and its industrial applications too.
 - 👀 I'm looking for an UNPAID 8 week internship for May and June of 2025.
 - 🥴 My github is a mess and I am aware!
-I will soon be moving projects that currently live elsewhere here, and sorting things out a bit here.
+I will soon be moving projects that currently live elsewhere here, and sorting things here out a bit.
 - ❎ Don't see many pushes?
 That's partly because of projects living elsewhere, and because my school computer is not the true origin pc of this github :/  Sorry if you like to see a sea of green, but it doesn't mean I haven't been busy.
 - 💞️ I’m looking to collaborate on projects in the future, particularly ones that address accessibility or sustainability issues.
-- 📫 How to reach me: here on Github for now, alternatively here is my LinkedIn: www.linkedin.com/in/jess-conrad-belgium
+- 📫 How to reach me: here on Github for now, alternatively here is my LinkedIn: (7-4-2025: I am in touch with Linked-In as they have taken my code-related LinkedIn page down for the moment and posted a 404, which is SO GREAT OF THEM TO DO).
 - 😄 Pronouns: she/her or they/them.
 - ⚡ Fun facts: I have over 28 000 hours of experience in professional chocolatiering (particularly R&D and product development).
 - 👩‍🎓 I was a graphic-design co-op student at Saatchi & Saatchi a zillion years ago.